Foreword

 The history of the built environment—human civilization—is fundamentally rooted in the exploitation of nature.
 All work shall pay homage to and respect this fact.

-Vernacular architecture is high design masked as the mundane e.g. a spoon or soda can.
-It provides contemporaries with millennia-past solutions for very real and ongoing conditions which often persist far longer than the very civilizations they accommodate.
+Vernacular architecture is high design disguised as the mundane—like a spoon or a soda can—providing contemporaries with millennia-past solutions for real and ongoing conditions which often persist far longer than the civilizations they serve.

 Summary

-Written tenets provide guiding rails towards a passionate and proud practice.
+Written tenets serve as guiding rails—towards a practice both passionate and proud.